MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Block macros from running in Office files from the Internet

 This policy prevents users from inadvertently opening files containing macros from the internet.
-When a file is downloaded to a device running Windows, a Mark of the Web (MOTW) attribute is added to the file identifying it was sourced from the internet.
+When a file is downloaded to a device running Windows, Mark of the Web is added to the file identifying it was sourced from the internet.

 We recommend enabling this policy as part of the [security baseline](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/bg-p/Microsoft-Security-Baselines) for Microsoft 365 Apps for enterprise.
 You should enable this policy for most users and only make exceptions for certain users as needed.